m-baset/Spam-Ham-Classifier/README.md

 Once the data has been prepared and features have been extracted, a machine learning model is trained on a labeled dataset.
 Common models used for text classification include logistic regression, decision trees, support vector machines, and neural networks.

 After training the model, it is evaluated on a test dataset to assess its performance.
 Common evaluation metrics for text classification include accuracy, precision, recall, and F1-score.

+In this notebook.
+I am trying to classify SMS messages to detect spam messages by following the above steps.